Dorothy Tapper Goldman Foundation

 Overview

-The Dorothy Tapper Goldman Foundation was established after Dorothy Tapper Goldman sold her extraordinary collection of American founding documents, including one of only 11 known copies of the original Dunlap and Claypoole printing of the U.S. Constitution.
-A retired professor from Wentworth Institute of Technology in Boston, where she taught Interior Design and Architecture, Goldman has been a passionate advocate for civic education and constitutional literacy.
-The Foundation, with assets exceeding $20 million, distributes approximately $2 million annually in strategic grants to advance the principles of America's founding documents through educational programs across all media.
-Since 2007, the Foundation has funded an annual Guggenheim Fellowship in Constitutional Studies.
-Goldman's philosophy centers on stewardship rather than ownership, stating: "I have not been the owner of the United States Constitution but rather the custodian who has cared for this precious document.
+The Dorothy Tapper Goldman Foundation was established after Dorothy Tapper Goldman sold her extraordinary collection of American founding documents, including one of only 13 surviving copies of the original Dunlap and Claypoole printing of the U.S. Constitution.
+A retired professor from Wentworth Institute of Technology in Boston, where she taught Interior Design and Architecture, Goldman was a passionate advocate for civic education and constitutional literacy.
+The Foundation, with assets exceeding $38 million, distributes approximately $2 million annually in strategic grants to advance the principles of America's founding documents through educational programmes across all media.
+The Foundation funded an annual Guggenheim Fellowship in Constitutional Studies, established in 2007 with fellowships awarded starting in 2008; 17 fellows were appointed through 2023.
+Goldman's philosophy centred on stewardship rather than ownership, stating: "I have not been the owner of the United States Constitution but rather the custodian who has cared for this precious document.
 I have always felt an obligation and responsibility to facilitate access to the document through public and private exhibitions."
+Dorothy Tapper Goldman passed away in July 2023 at age 78.

 Funding Priorities